jorgebucaran/hyperapp/docs/events.md

 The loaded event fires after the first render.
 This event is useful if you need to access actual DOM nodes after initialization.

-### action
+### beforeAction

-The action event fires every time before an action is called.
+The beforeAction event fires before an action is called.
 This event can be useful to implement middleware, developer tools, etc.

+### afterAction

+The afterAction event fires after an action is called.
+This event can be useful to implement middleware, developer tools, etc.

 ### update

-The update event fires every time before the state is updated.
+The update event fires before the state is updated.
 This event can be useful to validate the state before an update takes place.

 ### render